sseefried/open-epidemic-game/DEVLOG.md

 situation where I have a distinct program for world rendering and for blurring this will just be `return ()`, but when I use "one big shader" it will set an important uniform(s) that will choose which subroutine(s) of the "one big shader" to use.

-## Wildly differing framerates depending on monitor setup

-So, at the moment my first profiling program just draw 200 germs and does no blurring.

-I get some very different results depending on my monitor setup.
-I have an MBP late 2013 with retina display.

-- no external monitor.
-1440x900.

 ## Refactoring is a dream in Haskell